mjhm/lodash-match-pattern/README.md

 _Note: All the following examples will use partial matching._

-## Partial, Superset, and Unordered Arrays
+## Subset, Superset, and Unordered Arrays

 Similarly matching of partial arrays (as well as supersets and set equality) can be easily specified, but with a couple caveats:

-1. The array entries must be numbers or strings, no nested objects or arrays.
+1. Matching functions aren't allowed in set matches, only explicit values.
-2. The partial (and supersets) arrays are matched as sets -- no order assumed.
+2. Arrays are matched as sets -- no order assumed.

 *[[code](https://github.com/Originate/lodash-match-pattern/blob/jm20160625/examples/example1/features/basic.feature#L66)]*: